vipul-0311-singh/LinkedIn-Job-Market--Analytics-MAJOR-PROJECT/README.md

-# 📊 LinkedIn Job Market Intelligence Analytics
+# 📊 LinkedIn Job Market Analytics

 ## Buisiness Problem:
 The job market is constantly changing, and job seekers often struggle to identify the right career opportunities due to a lack of insights into hiring trends, required skills, salary expectations, and location-based demand.